pytorch/tutorials/recipes_source/amx.rst

 For more detailed information of oneDNN, see `oneDNN`_.

 The operation is fully handled by oneDNN according to the execution code path generated.
 I.e. when a supported operation gets executed into oneDNN implementation on a hardware platform with AMX support, AMX instructions will be invoked automatically inside oneDNN.
-No manual operations are required to enable this feature.
+Since oneDNN is the default acceleration library for CPU, no manual operations are required to enable the AMX support.

 - BF16 CPU ops that can leverage AMX: